dallaszkorben/diy-greenwall/Wiki/CentralAccessPoint/centralAccessPoint.md

-# Central Controller unit
+# Central Access Point
-The Central Controller is running on a Raspberry Pi Zero W
+The Central Access Point is running on a Raspberry Pi Zero W

 ## Network configuration